FNNDSC/pl-fastsurfer_inference/README.rst

        -> SubjectN

-Running the plug-in on GPU
+Running the plug-in on GPU (Note: the parameter `--gpus all` is not required.
+If however this plug-in fails to access the GPU, use the parameters)

 .. code:: bash